Newfound Regional High School: Annual spring musical

+Every spring, the Newfound Drama Department hosts the annual school musical.
+The spring play has been an annual tradition for 34 years.

 Athletics

 Newfound Regional High School is a Division III high school.
 The only two sports teams that are not in Division III are the spirit team and the football team, which are in Division IV.
 Newfound offers soccer, field hockey, football, and cross country in the fall.
-In the winter, they offer basketball, spirit, and alpine skiing.
+In the winter, the school offers basketball, spirit, and alpine skiing.
 In the spring, Newfound offers baseball, softball, and track and field.
 The field hockey team were the state champions in 2006 and won back-to-back state championships in 2008 and 2009.
 In 2017 the field hockey team won the D-III state championship.

 Football

-The Newfound Regional High School football program started in 2004 but was not funded by the school district.
-In spite of that, the community created an organization to support the program.
-It was not until 2008 that the school board approved of supporting the school's football program.
-In 2005, the Newfound football team won the New Hampshire Interscholastic Athletic Association Sportsmanship Award.
+The Newfound Regional High School football program started in 2004, but was not funded by the school district.
+The community created an organization to support the program.
+It was not until 2008 that the school board approved of supporting the football program.
+In 2005, the football team won the New Hampshire Interscholastic Athletic Association Sportsmanship Award.
 Since the beginning of the program, Newfound has yet to win any state titles or runners-up.

 On August 23, 2012, Newfound Regional High School added a football field next to the school campus.
-The school board approved adding a football field at the high school but stated that it would have to come from the taxpayers.
+The school board approved adding a football field at the high school, but stated that it would have to come from the taxpayers.
 To avoid that, the non-profit organization "Friends of Newfound Football" raised enough donations to avoid the expense paid by the taxpayers.
 Before the addition of the new football field, Newfound was practicing and playing "home" games at the New Hampton School.
 Newfound's first home game at their new field was on September 8, 2013, against Winnisquam Regional High School.
 The football field was named "Morrison Field".
-From the start of the project to the end of the project, it took nine years all together for the field to be ready to be played on.
+It took nine years for the field to be ready for use.

 On November 4, 2018, against Franklin High School, the first ever home state playoff game was held at Morrison Field.

 Track and field

 The boys' track and field program first started in 1980 by Earl Mills, who ran the program until 1998.
 Newfound boys' track and field has had 14 individual state champions, along with two state decathlon champions.
-The following table shows the individual championships:

 The girls' track and field team has produced 15 individual state champions since 2004.
 The first coach for the Newfound girls' track and field team was Peter Cornelissen.
-The following are the girls' individual championships from Newfound:

 Field hockey

 The Newfound field hockey team has won four state championships since 2009, most recently in 2017.
 Ann Hall started the program in 1974, but retired the next year.
 Karri Peterson has been the current field hockey coach since 2004.
 The team has won four state championships in Class M/S and D-III under Peterson.
-Here is the following table: